beckblakestrom/beckblakestrom/README.md

 ### Wassssup.
 My name is Blake Beckstrom and I am an independent web designer and developer.
-I am highly proficient in HTML, CSS, and SASS and am currently learning JS and the MERN Stack.
+I am highly proficient in HTML, CSS, and SASS and am currently learning JS and the MERN stack.

 <!--